mik-jozef/chalk/notes/spec-notes.md

-  should `Self` refer to the outermost or innermost type in the declaration (outermost makes more sense to me now) should pointer type be a class type template? rename the is relation to extends, and extends to implements? cancellable promises, can stop async functions, threads ChalkDoc documents should have the option to be interactive, however, there should
+  should `Self` refer to the outermost or innermost type in the declaration (outermost makes more sense to me now) should pointer type be a class type template? if an imported file doesn't exist, but the path lacks an extension, try looking for a few file extensions, and suggest them in the error message rename the is relation to extends, and extends to implements? cancellable promises, can stop async functions, threads ChalkDoc documents should have the option to be interactive, however, there should